sjsyrek/berlin-functional-programming-group/clojure-study-group/README.md

 Additionally, the group should provide a discussion ground for the topics covered by the learning material.

-The group assumes no previous knowledge of Clojure or FP, but we still need you to at least be familiar with the fundamentals of programming (you know what a compiler is, variables/constants, functions, conditional statements, loops etc.).
+We assume no previous knowledge of Clojure or FP, but we still need you to at least be familiar with the fundamentals of programming (you know what a compiler is, variables/constants, functions, conditional statements, loops etc.).

 ### Why Clojure?